strawberry-graphql/strawberry/docs/guides/federation.md

 }
 ```

-The `resolve_reference` method is called with the `id` of the book for each book
+`resolve_reference` is called with the `id` of the book for each book returned
-returned by the books service.
-The `id` is the field that has been defined as
+by the books service.
+Recall that above we defined the `id` field as the `key`
-the key for the `Book` type.
-In this example we are creating instance an instance
+for the `Book` type.
+In this example we are creating an instance of `Book` with
-of `Book` with the requested id and a fixed number of reviews.
+the requested `id` and a fixed number of reviews.

 If we added more fields to book in a database this would be the place where we
 could query our database for the additional fields.